JoseEspinosaTello/Amazon_Vine_Analysis/README.md

 # Amazon_Vine_Analysis
 ## Overview
 $ellBy is interested in participating in an Amazon Vine program that offers incentives for users who submit Amazon Vine reviews of any $ellBy products.
 Big Market has been hired by $ellBy to determine if the program is worth the cost.
-The purpose of this project is to download a video game review dataset, use PySpark to perform the ETL process, upload the data to an AWS RDS instance in PostgreSQL, and perform an analysis in order to determine if there is any bias towards $ellBy producta from paid Vine members, based on their reviews.
+The purpose of this project is to download a video game review dataset, use PySpark to perform the ETL process, upload the data to an AWS RDS instance in PostgreSQL, and perform an analysis in order to determine if there is any bias towards $ellBy products from paid Vine members, based on their reviews.
 ## Resources

 Applications/Technologies:

--	ETL (Exract, Transform, Load)
+-	ETL (Extract, Transform, Load)
 -	Python
 -	Google Colab
 -	PySpark